thedarkwriter/courseware-lms-content/courses/published/get_hiera_3.md

 `/root/puppetcode/manifests/site.pp` and run puppet on your agent node.

-Hiera lookups are done on the master, so you'll need to change the files in `/root/puppetcode/hieradata` which is mapped to your environment.
+Hiera lookups are done on the master, so you'll need to change the files in `/root/puppetcode/hieradata` which is mapped to your code environment.

-The master doesn't use the `hiera.yaml` on your agent, but the default configuration is to include the `hieradata` directory in your environment.
+The master doesn't use the `hiera.yaml` on your agent so you won't be able to change the hierarchy, but the default configuration is to include the `hieradata` directory in your code environment.
 </div>

 <div class="instruction-header">